Authored by the expert who managed and guided the team behind the Japan Property Pack

 How will new infrastructure projects affect property prices in Tokyo over 5 years?

-The three major infrastructure projects expected to impact Tokyo property prices most over the next five years are the ongoing Takanawa Gateway area development, the Shibuya Station complex expansion, and various Nihonbashi waterfront and underground walkway improvements in Chuo ward.
+The three infrastructure projects expected to have the biggest impact on Tokyo residential property prices over the next five years are the continued Takanawa Gateway development (Minato/Shinagawa), the Toranomon Hills and surrounding area redevelopment (Minato), and ongoing improvements to the Shibuya station complex and its immediate surroundings (Shibuya ward).

 How will population growth and other factors impact property values in Tokyo in 5 years?